touying-typ/touying/src/configs.typ

   lbl.replace(regex("^[^:]*:"), "").replace("_", " ").replace("-", " "),
 )

-/// The configuration of the methods
+/// The configuration of the methods.
 ///
-/// - `init` (function): The function to initialize the presentation.
+/// - init (function): The function to initialize the presentation.
 It should be `(self: none, body) => { .. }`.
 ///
-/// - `cover` (function): The function to cover content.
+/// - cover (function): The function to cover content.
 The default value is `utils.method-wrapper(hide)` function.
 ///
 ///   You can configure it with `cover: utils.semi-transparent-cover` to use the semi-transparent cover.
 ///
-/// - `uncover` (function): The function to uncover content.
+/// - uncover (function): The function to uncover content.
 The default value is `utils.uncover` function.
 ///
-/// - `only` (function): The function to show only the content.
+/// - only (function): The function to show only the content.
 The default value is `utils.only` function.
 ///
-/// - `alternatives-match` (function): The function to match alternatives.
+/// - alternatives-match (function): The function to match alternatives.
 The default value is `utils.alternatives-match` function.
 ///
-/// - `alternatives` (function): The function to show alternatives.
+/// - alternatives (function): The function to show alternatives.
 The default value is `utils.alternatives` function.
 ///
-/// - `alternatives-fn` (function): The function to show alternatives with a function.
+/// - alternatives-fn (function): The function to show alternatives with a function.
 The default value is `utils.alternatives-fn` function.
 ///
-/// - `alternatives-cases` (function): The function to show alternatives with cases.
+/// - alternatives-cases (function): The function to show alternatives with cases.
 The default value is `utils.alternatives-cases` function.
 ///
-/// - `alert` (function): The function to alert the content.
+/// - alert (function): The function to alert the content.
 The default value is `utils.method-wrapper(text.with(weight: "bold"))` function.
 ///
-/// - `show-notes` (function): The function to show notes on second screen.
+/// - show-notes (function): The function to show notes on second screen.
 It should be `(self: none, width: 0pt, height: 0pt) => { .. }` with core code `utils.current-slide-note` and `utils.slide-note-state.update(none)`.
 ///
-/// - `convert-label-to-short-heading` (function): The function to convert label to short heading.
+/// - convert-label-to-short-heading (function): The function to convert label to short heading.
 It is useful for the short heading for heading with label.
 It will be used in function with `short-heading`.
 ///
 ///   The default value is `utils.titlecase(lbl.replace(regex("^[^:]*:"), "").replace("_", " ").replace("-", " "))`.
 ///